JPPhoto/stretchs_node_stash/readme.md

 ![Tracery Example 2](images/tracery_2.png)

+## Changelog
+- Added extension selection to LoadAllTextFilesInFolder
+- Fixed Tracery modifiers that were a waste of time
+- Added MergeStringCollections node
+- Fixed LoadTextFileToString using cache by default
+- Added RandomSDXLDimensions node
+- Fixed issue with Tracery randomisation

 ## License
 This port uses code from the python port of Tracery by Allison Parish and therefore inherits the Apache License 2.0